-One of the best things about spring is all the colors that start to manifest themselves on the earth.
-It’s the perfect time to do this nature rainbow craft, which is one of my absolute favorites!
-We actually did this exact same craft twice last summer, and now again this spring.
+One of the best things about spring is all the colors that start to manifest themselves.
+Not only are the flowers and new growth beautiful to look at, they also open up a new world of possibilities for crafting and nature exploration.
+Which makes it the perfect time to do this nature rainbow craft, which is one of my absolute favorites!

+We’ve done this activity multiple times, and it never gets old.
 The results are always gorgeous and completely unique each time depending on what’s in bloom!
-Which is why I never get tired of doing it.
 I love seeing how different the results look in each season or even over the course of the same season.

 Did I mention that there’s a free printable for you to use as a template?
 Just print it out and you’re ready to go!
 Follow along below to create your very own nature rainbow craft!